Myszczyson/barebone_next_tailwind_query/README.md

 ## Customizing the Project

 Now that you have the project set up, you can start customizing it to suit your needs.
-Edit the `pages/index.js` file to add your own components and modify the `styles/tailwind.css` file to add your custom Tailwind CSS styles.

 To add new pages, simply create a new `.js` or `.tsx` file inside the `pages` directory.